StefanLeng/gurps-gridless/background.md

 4. **Move the anchor of the token image** so that the point half a hex from the front of the image falls on the center of the modified token.
    - For tokens with a **even width** I move the anchor half a hex to the left, so that it falls on a hex center.

-5. Draw the **border and the hit area** at the position whre the token should be based on the center of rotation and the scaling and **rotate** them to the direction provided by About Face.
+5. Draw the **border and the hit area** at the position where the token should be based on the center of rotation and the scaling and **rotate** them to the direction provided by About Face.

-So the Foundry token dimesions are always set to **one hex**.
+So the Foundry token dimensions are always set to **one hex**.
 This is used as the center of movement and rotation by Foundry.
-Then the **token image, border and hit area** are drawn so that the desierd **center of rotation (usually the head) is movend to the token center**.
+Then the **token image, border and hit area** are drawn so that the desired **center of rotation (usually the head) is moved to the token center**.
 Note that in many cases that leads to part of the token hit area being outside of the token bounding box.
 But all targeting functionalities use only the hit area, so this is no problem.